Beware, a Breach of Contract Can Cost You Money, and Lots of It!

 NJ law distinguishes between different types of breaches.
 For example:

 For example, suppose your contract proposes a closing date of July 1st but instead the seller calls you and says he can’t close till September 30th?
-The seller that was supposed to close the contract July 1st has materially breached the contract to perform and can be held liable for damages.
+The seller that was supposed to close the contract July 1st has materially breached the contract to perform and can be held liable for damages caused by the delay until September 30th.

 Damages Under a Breach of Contract Case